jacobwilliams/qtpyguihelper/docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with QtPyGuiHelper quickly.
+This guide will help you get started with vibegui quickly.

 Basic Usage
 -----------